undomained/teds/doc/contributing.rst

        return s

 The type is given after the colon, optionally followed by a default value.
 An added benefit of type hinting is ensuring good documentation.
-By specifying all types in the function signature (``mypy`` ensures a consistent style) there is no need to include them in the doc-string.
+By specifying all types in the function signature (:command:`mypy` ensures a consistent style) there is no need to include them in the doc-string.

-In TEDS, ``mypy`` is a type hinting tool that is run as part of the regression suite after each push to the repository.
+In TEDS, :command:`mypy` is a type hinting tool that is run as part of the regression suite after each push to the repository.
 If there are any errors the pipeline will fail and the error should be resolved.

 Docstrings